-In the heart of Christian tradition lies a prayer so potent that Theophan the Recluse boldly declared it “stronger than all other prayers.”
+In Christian tradition lies a prayer so potent that Theophan the Recluse boldly declared it “stronger than all other prayers.”

-This is the Jesus Prayer, a spiritual jewel that is cherished not only in the East but also in the Roman Catholic Church.
+This is the Jesus Prayer, a spiritual jewel cherished not only in the East but also in the Roman Catholic Church.

 At its core, the Jesus Prayer is a call to the divine, an invocation of Jesus Christ as both Lord and Savior.
 Simple in form—“Lord Jesus Christ, Son of God, have mercy on me, a sinner”—it encompasses the profound mysteries of faith, acknowledging human frailty and the boundless compassion of the Lord.

-In a world that hungers for quick fixes and instant gratification, the Jesus Prayer offers a counterpoint—a spiritual practice that deepens with time, as “the prayer is not lost by heaping up empty phrases, but holds fast to the word and ‘brings forth fruit with patience,'” says the Catechism.
+In a world that hungers for quick fixes and instant gratification, the Jesus Prayer offers a counterpoint—a spiritual practice that deepens with time, as “the prayer is not lost by heaping up empty phrases, but holds fast to the word and ‘brings forth fruit with patience,'” the Catechism continues.

-Renowned figures, including Joan of Arc, have found solace in this prayer, even in their final moments.
+Well-known saints, including Joan of Arc, have found solace in this prayer, even in their final moments.
 Its universality and simplicity invite every believer to embrace it.
-As the Catechism reflects, “Many Christians…have died with the one word ‘Jesus’ on their lips.”
+As the Catechism reflects “many Christians…have died with the one word ‘Jesus’ on their lips.”

 Lord Jesus Christ, Son of God, have mercy on me, a sinner!